Basset-Hound-OSINT/osint-resources/references/references_02/sbilly.md

 - [Apache Metron (incubating)](https://github.com/apache/incubator-metron) - Metron integrates a variety of open source big data technologies in order to offer a centralized tool for security monitoring and analysis.
 - [Apache Spot (incubating)](https://github.com/apache/incubator-spot) - Apache Spot is open source software for leveraging insights from flow and packet analysis.
 - [binarypig](https://github.com/endgameinc/binarypig) - Scalable Binary Data Extraction in Hadoop.
 Malware Processing and Analytics over Pig, Exploration through Django, Twitter Bootstrap, and Elasticsearch.
-- [Matano](https://github.com/matanolabs/matano) - Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.
-- [VAST](https://github.com/tenzir/vast) - Open source security data pipeline engine for structured event data, supporting high-volume telemetry ingestion, compaction, and retrieval; purpose-built for security content execution, guided threat hunting, and large-scale investigation.

 ## DevOps

 - [Securing DevOps](https://manning.com/books/securing-devops) - A book on Security techniques for DevOps that reviews state of the art practices used in securing web applications and their infrastructure.
 - [ansible-os-hardening](https://github.com/dev-sec/ansible-os-hardening) - Ansible role for OS hardening
 - [Trivy](https://github.com/aquasecurity/trivy) - A simple and comprehensive vulnerability scanner for containers and other artifacts, suitable for CI.
 - [Preflight](https://github.com/spectralops/preflight) - helps you verify scripts and executables to mitigate supply chain attacks in your CI and other systems.
 - [Teller](https://github.com/spectralops/teller) - a secrets management tool for devops and developers - manage secrets across multiple vaults and keystores from a single place.
 - [cve-ape](https://github.com/baalmor/cve-ape) - A non-intrusive CVE scanner for embedding in test and CI environments that can scan package lists and individual packages for existing CVEs via locally stored CVE database.
 Can also be used as an offline CVE scanner for e.g. OT/ICS.
 - [Selefra](https://github.com/selefra/selefra) - An open-source policy-as-code software that provides analytics for multi-cloud and SaaS.

 ## Terminal